Skip to main content

 the route graph

 Your app is a graph.
-Every deploy changes it.
+Every deploy is the trigger.

-TrueClara parses your Next.js app into a route graph, then overlays each deploy on top of it — so a release isn’t a list of commits, it’s a picture of which routes and edges actually moved, and which one started costing you.
+TrueClara parses your Next.js app into a route graph, then overlays each deploy on top of it — so the experiment isn’t scoped to a list of commits, it’s scoped to the routes and edges the change actually touched.
+Ship the change and the canary starts itself.

-changed by deploy regression ★ value route healthy edge new route this deploy
+changed by deploy verdict: rollback ★ value route verdict: keep new route this deploy

 what it proves